-Our extensive gardens are available for guests to enjoy and garden chairs are provided for you to relax in when the weather's suitable.
+Our extensive gardens are available for guests to enjoy and garden chairs are provided in the summer months for you to relax in.

 During the Easter vacation the 'wilderness' part of the garden is filled with thousands of flowering bulbs.

 The University Parks are only a short walk away for those wishing to stroll by the river

 Guests are most welcome to visit our Chapel, which is prized as a masterpiece of English baroque.
 The statues on the Tower are attributed to Caius Cibber and represent Geometry, Astronomy, Theology and Medicine.
 The first chapel in Oxford to be designed on pure classical principles, this building was hailed by contemporaries as the most magnificent in the University.
 The tomb of Sir Thomas Pope, founder of Trinity, is in the Chapel and he is the only founder of an Oxford College to be buried in his own College.

 Address: Trinity College Oxford Ltd, Broad Street, Oxford, OX1 3BH, United Kingdom